Mabels Labels‘ co-founder Julie Cole shares her tips for flying with a large family – she has six kids!

 Every other year my large brood embarks on a journey to my in-laws which includes a 24-hour flight.
 This is a trip year and with take-off quickly approaching, my anxiety levels are on the rise.
-A few weeks ago, while flying home solo from a conference and enjoying the peace, I was struck by a horrifying thought – the next time I board a plane it will be with them …my five children.
+A few weeks ago, while flying home solo from a conference and enjoying the peace, I was struck by a horrifying thought – the next time I board a plane it will be with them …my five (ed note: now, six!) children.
 Traveling can be stressful for families of all sizes, so you can appreciate the gravity of this undertaking for a family the size of mine.
 Flying with a large family is not for the faint of heart.

 The mayhem begins at the airport with the inspection of passports times seven as the children play “dart around the line-up”.
 Later, as we board the plane, I am greeted by the rows of passengers physically recoiling in their seats at the sight of us.
 Their facial expressions speak volumes, “If there is a God, please make this hideous family walk straight past me and to the back of the plane.”